 One of the most rewarding aspects of teaching is seeing students open their minds to a language and culture that is new to them and fostering a connection between the Deaf and Hearing worlds.
 I strive to create a classroom environment where all feel welcome, connected, and see themselves reflected in the curriculum.
 As such, my classroom is a safe and inclusive space where students can feel free to experiment with the language by making mistakes, asking questions, and actively engaging with their peers.
 I am also an advisor to the ASL Club, which expands student learning opportunities and empowers them to grow as leaders.
 They continuously inspire me with the dedication and diverse strengths and perspectives they bring.
 It is because of them that I look forward to coming to class every day!

-When not teaching, I spend my time enjoying my two young boys and husband.
-As a transplant to California, I take advantage of being outside in the amazing weather every opportunity we get, be it hiking, biking, playing on the beach or kayaking.
-My family and friends, reading, traveling, politics and social activism are things that make me tick.
-My future goals are to travel much more, to become fluent in Spanish, and to pick up the guitar.
+When not teaching, I enjoy spending time with my family and friends, reading, traveling, and getting involved in my community.
+As a transplant to California, I take advantage of being outside in the amazing weather every opportunity I get, be it hiking, biking, or at the beach!
+My future goals are to travel more places and to become fluent in more languages.